 - 1. You will not incur the latency penalty of getting into and out-of the computer.
 However if your interface or mixer uses digital signal processing, there may still be some latency. - 2.
 You must use your external I/O controls, and/or mixing console, to build monitor mixes for your talent. - 3.
 Mixbus cannot control which channels you are hearing.
-Record-arming a track in Mixbus will not automatically route that track into the monitor mix.

-On Windows, using ASIO drivers, you must sometimes choose the buffer size from the device's control panel.
+Record-arming a track in Mixbus will not automatically route that track into the monitor mix. - Some artists may be more sensitive to latency than others.
+If the artist is not performing as expected, one thing to check is latency; even if the artist does not perceive or complain of latency.
+In some anecdotal cases, singers have been bothered by the "comb filter" (frequency cancellations) caused by a very short delay between their headphones and internal vocal cavities.
+In this case you can try decreasing the latency to see if that helps. (sometimes increasing it will also help).
+If the singer finds this objectionable then you should consider a all-analog, hardware-monitoring setup instead. - On Windows, using ASIO drivers, you must sometimes choose the buffer size from the device's control panel.
 In a few cases, Mixbus does not have control over ASIO buffer sizes.

-5.6.
+4.6.
 Status Bar